 This Circle of Greats (COG) vote is not to induct anyone into the Circle, but only to select three players who will be restored back on to the main ballot after having been previously been dropped from eligibility.
 This fifth “redemption round” (we also held such rounds after the 1960, 1950, 1940 and 1930 rounds of voting) gives voters a chance to reconsider past candidates who have been rejected.
 Read the rest of this entry

-This post is for voting and discussion in the 50th round of balloting for the Circle of Greats.
-This round adds to the ballot those players born in 1930.
+This post is for voting and discussion in the 61st round of balloting for the Circle of Greats (COG).
+This round completes the addition of those players born in 1922.
 Rules and lists are after the jump.
 Read the rest of this entry